fivethirtyeight/data/riddler-castles/README.md

 ### Riddler - Solutions to Castles Puzzle

-This directory contains the raw data behind the submissions for the puzzle [Can You Rule Riddler Nation?](https://fivethirtyeight.com/features/can-you-rule-riddler-nation/)
+This directory contains the raw data behind the submissions for castles puzzle.

+* `castle-solutions.csv` contains the submissions for [Can You Rule Riddler Nation?](https://fivethirtyeight.com/features/can-you-rule-riddler-nation/)
+* `castle-solutions-2.csv` contains the submissions for [The Battle For Riddler Nation, Round 2](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/)

 Readers were asked to submit a strategy for the following “Colonel Blotto”-style game: